Dental implants. Prosthetic phase

 b.
 Removable dentures

 Removable dentures are held in place by special adapters (or retainers).
-Generally, a male-adapter is attached to the implant and a female-adapter is housed in the denture.
+Generally, a male-adapter is connected to the implant, and a female-adapter is housed in the denture.

 the male-adapters